Get the Right MTB Plan for Your Trails and Races

 Climbing strength and muscular endurance

 Steep off-road climbs demand sustained force production, not just aerobic capacity.
 Steep gradients, low cadence efforts, and uneven traction place a high load on the legs.
-A mountain bike plan must develop muscular endurance alongside cardiovascular fitness.
+A mountain bike training program must develop muscular endurance alongside cardiovascular fitness.

 Technical terrain and handling demands